DeepikaPrad/TARS-PlayWright/README.md

-# TARS-PlayWright
+# TARS Regression Test Pack

-# TARS test automation using Playwright framework
+Test Automation of TARS modules using the Playwright API in Javascript

+## Modules Covered
+TARS Login screen